 In our previous two blogs in this series, we discussed what Frugal Innovation is, and the five principles that guide Frugal Innovators.
-While still relatively unknown in a UK enterprise context, the Frugal approach to Technology Innovation in the Enterprise may just be the golden ticket for CIO’s and business leaders to help escalate the pace on effective innovation at a time of rapid business disruptions caused by COVID-19.
+While still relatively unknown in an enterprise context, the Frugal approach to Technology Innovation in the Enterprise may just be the golden ticket for CIO’s and business leaders to help escalate the pace on effective innovation at a time of rapid business disruptions caused by COVID-19.

-CIO’s and business leaders already recognise that innovation is no longer a luxury but a necessity for an enterprise today.
-Recent corporate history shows that innovation could well be the difference between exponential success or rapid decline for the enterprise.
-Consider the well-known examples of Kodak and Blockbuster, giants in their time but who no longer exist today out of poor reactions to the changing business environment and consumer behaviour.
+CIO’s and business leaders already recognize that innovation is no longer a luxury but a necessity for an enterprise today.
+Recent corporate history shows that innovation could well be the difference between exponential success or rapid decline in the enterprise.
+Consider the well-known examples of Kodak and Blockbuster, giants in their time but who no longer exist today out of poor reactions to the changing business environment and consumer behavior.
 Kodak underestimated the potential of digital photography which later disrupted the entire industry and replaced their film-based photography.
 Similarly, when Blockbuster CEO John Antioco and his team laughed at the proposal of partnership with Netflix in the year 2000, little did they know what waited for them in the coming years.

 In an enterprise context, innovation is normally a result of a burning need, an emerging trend or a popular new technology platform, or a convergence of these.
 For example, look at how the enterprise landscape has changed because of the coupling of a need with a new technology trend, such as gaming, social media and the emergence of super-powerful smartphones and tablets.
 When mobile took over the user experience factor, businesses had to adapt and deliver mobile-friendly applications to attract and retain their customers.